k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

         <td><b>volumeID</b></td>
         <td>string</td>
         <td>
-          Unique ID of the persistent disk resource in AWS (Amazon EBS volume).
+          volumeID is unique ID of the persistent disk resource in AWS (Amazon EBS volume).
 More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore<br/>
         </td>
         <td>true</td>
       </tr><tr>
         <td><b>fsType</b></td>
         <td>string</td>
         <td>
-          Filesystem type of the volume that you want to mount.
+          fsType is the filesystem type of the volume that you want to mount.
 Tip: Ensure that the filesystem type is supported by the host operating system.
 Examples: "ext4", "xfs", "ntfs".
 Implicitly inferred to be "ext4" if unspecified.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#awselasticblockstore TODO: how do we prevent errors in the filesystem from compromising the machine<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>partition</b></td>
         <td>integer</td>
         <td>
-          The partition in the volume that you want to mount.
+          partition is the partition in the volume that you want to mount.
 If omitted, the default is to mount by volume name.
 Examples: For volume /dev/sda1, you specify the partition as "1".
 Similarly, the volume partition for /dev/sda is "0" (or you can leave the property empty).<br/>
           <br/>
             <i>Format</i>: int32<br/>
         </td>